Internet Accuracy ProjectInternet Accuracy Project

 ALTOGETHER - completely; entirely; all in all

-The study was full of inaccuracies, but its conclusions weren't altogether wrong.
+The study was full of inaccuracies, although its conclusions weren't altogether wrong.

 ALL TOGETHER - in unison; gathered, with everyone in one place